GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     - In the attribute table, if you scroll to the right, you will see the new columns with the information we added using the "join attributes by field value"-tool.
     - Sort the attribute table for the new columns.
 As you can see, not every feature has information about the capacity.
     - We can remove the healthsites without additional information, as they are already available in the original dataset.
-    - Sort the `total_beds` column ascendingly, so the features with "NULL"-values appear at the top.
+    - Sort the `beds_total` column ascendingly, so the features with "NULL"-values appear at the top.
     - Click on row column (on the left), and select the first feature.
 If selected, the feature should appear blue.
-    - Now scroll down until you see the first feature with a value different then "NULL" in the `total_beds` column.
+    - Now scroll down until you see the first feature with a value different then "NULL" in the `beds_total` column.
     - Hold <kbd>Shift</kbd> and click on the row number of the last feature with the value NULL.
     - In the toolbar of the attribute table, click on the ![](/fig/mActionToggleEditing.png) `Toggle Editing Mode`-button to enter the editing mode for the attribute table.
     - Next, click on ![](/fig/attribute_table_delete_feature.png) `Delete selected features` to delete the points with no capacity information.